 26. Be Careful With Coupon Codes

 Coupon codes are a double-edged sword.
 On the one hand, they may motivate customers to purchase.
-But on the other hand, they could prevent customers from completing the transaction.
+On the other hand, they could prevent customers from completing the transaction.

 27. Make Shipping Times as Quick as Possible